Everest Base Camp Trek in September

 Check the Packing List

 Another thing that you should consider before trekking to Everest is Advanced Booking.
 September is the starting month for the base camp trek.
 So, September is less crowded than any other season.
 However, one may never know what happens in the tourist area.
 So, advanced booking should be done prior so later you can enjoy the accommodation comfortably.
-Besides, there are fewer number of Lodges and Teahouse which gets full very easily.
+Besides, there are fewer Lodges and Teahouse which get full very easily.
 So, if you book those lodges and guest houses earlier, you may not share your room with someone else.
-Because of the few numbers of guest house and lodges, sharing a room with the same gender is common in Everest in peak season.
-So, earlier booking lets you enjoy the best of accommodation in the Everest region.
+Because of the few number of guest houses and lodges, sharing a room with the same gender is common on Everest in peak season.
+So, earlier booking lets you enjoy the best accommodation in the Everest region.
 Therefore, booking is another tip for trekking in the Everest base camp.

 Be Prepared For The Unexpected Delay in Flight

-September is the transition month between the monsoon and autumn season.
+September is the transition month between the monsoon and autumn seasons.
 Despite stable weather, sometimes there may be changes in the weather.
 Sometimes the flights may be delayed due to rainfall or sometimes due to bad weather conditions.
 The dense cloud and heavy shower may lead to the cancellation of the flight.
-Unlike the weather in the Hilly and Terai region, the weather in the Mountain region can vary anytime.
+Unlike the weather in the Hilly and Terai regions, the weather in the Mountain region can vary at any time.
 Within a second a sunny warm day can be converted into a cold and windy day.
-So, if you are wondering about a trip to Everest base camp trek in September, you should be aware of the flight cancellations and flight delays.
+So, if you are wondering about a trip to the Everest base camp trek in September, you should be aware of the flight cancellations and flight delays.

 A Proper Guide